ligerzero-ai/pyiron_workflow_vasp/README.md

 ## VASP Configuration

 The `.pyiron_vasp_config` file is essential for configuring the paths to the VASP pseudopotential files (POTCAR files) used in pyiron_workflow's VASP nodes.
 The file specifies the locations of different VASP potential sets and the default potential set to be used.

-Below are step-by-step instructions to generate the `.pyiron_vasp_config` file.
+For detailed configuration instructions, see [generate_vasp_pyiron_config.md](generate_vasp_pyiron_config.md), which includes:
+- Basic configuration setup
+- Configuring custom pseudopotential sets
+- Adding new pseudopotential variants to CSV files

 ## 1. Determine the Locations of Your VASP POTCAR Files